-The American Lifeguard Association is pleased to announce that we have secured a national grant to lower our Lifeguard and safety training fees.
+The American Lifeguard Association is pleased to announce that we have secured a new national grant for 2023 to lower our Lifeguard and safety training fees.
 These funds will be made available until they are exhausted.
 The price reflects a special $100 discount due to the grant we received, for our regular price is $285.
 The funds are limited, so register today to ensure you can take advantage of the grant.

 To enroll in this program, click the ADD TO CART and proceed to check out.
 You can complete the certification program right away or at any time during the year.
 We offer a 30-day money-back guarantee and a 30-day price match guarantee.
 If you find a lower price for your training or are not completely satisfied, simply email us and request a refund.

 The American Lifeguard Association promotes aquatic environments' safe and enjoyable use through public service announcements and national news media interviews.
 The Association’s opinion and viewpoints have been aired numerous times over the decades on network shows such as NBC Today Show, Good Morning America, Doctors, and Weather Channel.
 It has also worked with all the national news networks such as ABC, CBS, FOX, and NBC.
 To learn more about our Association and read the latest news stories regarding the American Lifeguard Association nationwide efforts in the lifesaving profession, we ask that you tap American Lifeguard Association News.